Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples

 \section{Introduction}

-For independent random variables, the Rosenthal inequalities relate higher moments of partial sums of random variables with the variance of partial sums.
-One variant of this inequality is the following (see Rosenthal (1970), p.
-279): let $(X_{k})_{k}$ be independent and centered real valued random variables with finite moments of order $p$, $p\geq2$.
+For independent random variables, the Rosenthal inequalities relate moments of order higher than $2$ of partial sums of random variables to the variance of partial sums.
+One variant of this inequality is the following [see \citet{Ros70}, page 279]: let $(X_{k})_{k}$ be independent and centered real valued random variables with finite moments of order $p$, $p\geq2$.
 Then for every positive integer $n$,